The Cheetah – Everything You Need to Know

-Wednesday, the 5th December 2019, marked International Cheetah Day.
+The 5th of December marks International Cheetah Day.
 However, the day is not one of celebration but rather awareness.
 Over the past 100 years, we have lost 90% of the cheetah population.

-These agile cats are the fastest land mammals in the world, and it breaks our heart to say, racing against extinction.
+These agile cats are the fastest land mammals in the world, and it breaks our hearts to say they are racing against extinction.

 Here is everything you need to know about these magnificent creatures, including how you can help with their conservation.